PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth selects investments for each client based solely on investment considerations for that client; therefore, the timing of purchases and sales, and the price paid or received, will vary and may be more or less favorable among similarly situated clients.
 Because different clients may have different investment strategies and objectives, Evercore Wealth may give advice to, and take action on behalf of any of its clients that differs from the advice that it gives, or the timing or nature of action that it takes on behalf of any other client due to a variety of factors, including specific client considerations.
 Evercore Wealth may buy (or sell) a security for one client but not for another, or may buy (or sell) a security for one client while simultaneously selling (or buying) the same security for another client.
 Therefore, a client’s ownership in, and execution price of, a particular security depends on the timing of the portfolio investment decision.
 Evercore Wealth believes this process to be random and that over time, investment opportunities are allocated on a fair and equitable basis relative to other clients.

 Evercore Wealth may face conflicts of interest when allocating investment opportunities among its various clients.
-For example: (i) Evercore Wealth receives different advisory fees from different clients; and (ii) Evercore Wealth and its affiliates, owners, officers and employees have invested amounts of their own capital in affiliated accounts.
+For example: (i) Evercore Wealth receives different advisory fees from different clients; and (ii) Evercore Wealth and its affiliates, owners, officers and employees have invested amounts of their own capital in affiliated and personal accounts.
 The majority of Evercore Wealth’s clients pursue specific investment strategies, many of which are similar.
 Evercore Wealth expects that, over long periods of time, most clients pursuing similar investment strategies should experience similar, but not identical, investment performance.

 Evercore Wealth is not obligated to acquire for any account any security that Evercore Wealth or its officers, managers, members or employees may acquire for its or their own accounts or for any other client.